rrwick/Badread/README.md

 ### Chimeras

-Chimeric reads can occur in real datasets for two possible reasons: 1) fragments of DNA were actually ligated together before sequence (probably more common library preps that use ligase) and 2) more than one read was sequenced in quick succession such that the software didn't recognise them as separate (an in-silico chimera).
-They can occur on both PacBio and Nanopore sequencing platforms.
+Chimeric reads can occur in real datasets for two possible reasons: 1) fragments of DNA were actually ligated together before sequencing (probably more common library preps that use ligase), and 2) two or more reads were sequenced in quick succession such that the sequencing software didn't recognise them as separate (an in-silico chimera).
+Chimeras can occur on both PacBio and Nanopore sequencing platforms.

 As an example, imagine you used `--chimeras 2` to set chimeras to 2%.
 After making a sequence fragment, Badread then has a 2% chance of making another fragment and concatenating on to the first.
 It then has a 2% chance of concatenating on yet another fragment, and so on.
 This means that about 2% of the reads will be chimeras of two or more fragments, (2%)<sup>2</sup> will be chimeras of three or more, (2%)<sup>3</sup> will be chimeras of four or more, and so on.
-If you are using start/end adapters, they will sometimes (but not always) be added between the fragments.
+If you are using start/end adapters, they will sometimes (but not always) be added in between the fragments.